 Super Simple Hemp Peanut Butter Cups

 We are always trying to create healthy versions of some of our favourite (classic) treats.
-So we took the original Peanut Butter Cup concept, added some hemp hearts, raw nut butter and a few other natural ingredients to create this stellar recipe without any refined sugar.
-Hemp hearts (which go so nicely with the coconut oil we used for the chocolate, just wait and see) are considered to be the most nutritious seeds in the world as they are a complete protein and a natural blend of easily digestible essential fats (Omega 3, 6 and GLA), fibre and various vitamins and minerals.
-The best part about these little cups of goodness, is they are super simple to make at home!
+We added hemp hearts, raw nut butter and a few other natural ingredients to create this stellar recipe without refined sugar.
+Hemp hearts are considered to be the most nutritious seeds in the world.
+Additionally, they are a complete protein and a natural blend of easily digestible essential fats.
+They have Omega 3, 6 and GLA, fibre and various vitamins and minerals.
+Finally, the best part about these peanut butter cups is they are super simple to make!

 A healthy twist on a classic treat, with hemp hearts for complete protein and essential fatty acids.
 You will forget the original Peanut Butter Cups even existed, these are that good.